Like how I wrote the most controversial article about dating Mexican men in Spanish, it would’ve been extra cool if I have written this in Hebrew.

 Disclaimer: This article is not meant to inform nor educate.
 All texts are based from a true story.

-Have you dated an Israeli bloke?
+Have you dated an Israeli?
 I would love to hear your stories!
 Share it on the comment box below!